 According to Yamaguchi, these findings will hopefully encourage physicians, patients, and legislatures to feel more comfortable allowing telehealth abortions.

 “There is a lot of taboo and misconceptions about terminations, and this at least allows access to women who may not be in areas where terminations are available.
-It also allows them earlier access as they do not have to arrange for travel plans if the nearest in-person provider is far away geographically,” Yamaguchi said.
+It also allows them earlier access as they do not have to arrange for travel plans if the nearest in-person provider is far away geographically,” Yamaguchi said in an earlier interview.

 Medication abortions typically require two medications: mifepristone and misoprostol.